 Field Description

 ID The repository object id

+TYPE This field is not yet documented

 NAME The object name

 STATE The state of the worker.

 TIME The time from which the worker is in a state.

-Table 26.72: Description of the output structure of the show system subtable show trigger show trigger show trigger triggername on TRIGGEROBJECT object monitor objecttypename
+Table 26.74.: Description of the output structure of the show system subtable show trigger show trigger

-The purpose of the show trigger statement is to get detailed information about the specified trigger.
+The purpose of the show trigger statement is to get detailed information about Purpose the specified trigger.